 This should be fairly easy with the right tools – you to need ensure that your regular email has a link to the mobile version, clearly visible and clickable at the top of your email.
 You could even only make a mobile-friendly version and send the same version to all recipients regardless of what device they use to open the email.
-Tips 2-10 will show you what to take into consideration when creating the mobile version.
+The following tips will show you what to take into consideration when creating the mobile version.

 Your email should already be less than 600pixels for desktop or web clients, but you should take it down a notch for mobile devices.
 Besides iOS (iPhone devices), nearly all other mobile operating systems do not scale to fit your email to the width of the screen.
 That includes Android handsets/tablets where users will need to either manually zoom in/out or scroll to view your email in its entirety.